 1. Pin together the bottom pattern pieces.
-Allowing a 1.3-centimeter seam allowance, machine baste the straight edges.
+Allowing a 1.3-centimetre seam allowance, machine basting the straight edges.
 Re-stitch with a regular stitch length 2.5 centimetres from the edges.

 2. Place the zipper teeth on the seam line and stitch down each side of the tape 6 millimetres from the teeth.

 3. Stitch together the long, right sides of the side pieces.
-Leave a 1.3-centimeter seam allowance.
+Leave a 1.3-centimetre seam allowance.
 Leave the last stitch open.

 4. Catch both seam allowances by top-stitching 1 centimetre from the seams.